gebertm/CompBioLabsAndHomework/Assignment_8/Gebert_FinalProject_BiofilmBacteria_EBIO5420_03282020.md

 ## **Type of Data:**

-**Format**: The data is stored as two large .csv files - one containing the metadata for each sample, the other containing the SampleID, a column with all the taxonomy present in the dataset, numbers corresponding to the number of sequencing reads for each of the taxonomic reads in each of the samples (i.e., a tally of different bacterial taxa in each sample).
+**Format:** The data is stored as two large .csv files - one containing the metadata for each sample, the other containing the SampleID, a column with all the taxonomy present in the dataset, numbers corresponding to the number of sequencing reads for each of the taxonomic reads in each of the samples (i.e., a tally of different bacterial taxa in each sample).

-Size of data: Metadata - 151KB / OTU table - 7.6 MB
+**Size of data:** Metadata - 151KB / OTU table - 7.6 MB
 Line Count: Metadata - 622 lines, 22 columns / 5,764 rows (TaxonomicIDs), 609 columns (sampleIDs)

-Challenges: Both tables are very large, so looking through each cell for inconsistencies will not be feasible.
+**Challenges:** Both tables are very large, so looking through each cell for inconsistencies will not be feasible.
 Code will have to be written to take into account that there is some variation in data recording (for example pH of less than 6 is recorded as <6, and that some data is missing altogether - blanks and zeros).
 Another challenge will be parsing the enormous files to look at a very small subset of the data, and subsequently merging the two parsed data frames into one working document.
 There are also some columns (controls and extraneous unrelated samples) mixed in that will need to be removed.

-## Analysis
+## Analysis ##

 ### The published study looked specifically at one genus of bacteria in the biofilm samples, given its clinical significance.
 While it is important to better understand sources
 and routes of pathogenic exposure in our day to day lives, it is equally as important to better understand how pH predicts what other types of bacteria are present,